 - enjoy having fun and being around others?

 We have meal options for you!

 Cooking and serving nutritious, delicious meals to individuals 60 and older are at the core of SeniorAge daily operations.
 We strive to provide more variety and quality lunches in a relaxed, fun environment where you will be welcomed by friendly staff and caring individuals.
-Individuals 60 and older may enjoy lunch in our dining rooms, regardless of their ability to contribute; however, we encourage contributions to help fund the program.
+If you are 60 and older, you may enjoy lunch in our dining rooms, regardless of your ability to contribute; however, we encourage contributions to help fund the program.
 Individuals younger than 60 are welcome to enjoy lunch for the actual cost of the meal ($6.00)

 Meal contributions are just that… contributions.
 We do not deny nutritional meals to individuals 60 and over based on their inability to pay.
 Contributions are encouraged as it helps ensure our program has the sustainability to continue for those that need it.
 The suggested contribution for meals is between $3.50-$3.75.

 Senior Center Meals (also known as Congregate or Dining Room Meals) provide a hot noon meal and time to gather with friends for social activities, conversation, and fun.
 Senior Center meals are available for any senior (ages 60+) and their spouse.
 A suggested contribution is posted at each senior center to help cover a portion or full cost of the meal.
 Guests under age 60 may also enjoy a meal with a senior at the full price.
 A punch card for meals at Senior Centers is available for purchase (and makes a great gift).
 Punch cards may be used at any Senior Center that is part of the SeniorAge Senior Center meals program.